 Separate out into sections

 You may have to trim off the odd root to detangle the plant but with a little gentle tugging, you should be able to pull the sections apart to form individual plants.
 If your plant only has one offshoot you can use a clean knife to slice this section in half.
-Just make sure that each part has a good amount of the root system to help propagation be successful!
+Just make sure that each part has a good amount of the root system.

 Place each section in fresh potting mix